Bequia Beach Hotel & Barbados & Grenada

 Discover the very different characters and landscapes of 3 different islands with a few days in Barbados and Grenada before heading to sleepy Bequia's beautiful beaches.

 3 nights Barbados, room only including excursion; 3 nights Grenada, room only including excursion; 7 nights Bequia Beach Hotel including continental breakfast.
-Includes flights and transfers.
+The price below is per person, exclusive of international flights, and is intended as a broad indication of how much you should budget for your trip.
+We will tailor your itinerary to match your specific budget, dates and interests.

 Speak to someone